pelias/api/README.md

 # Pelias API Server

 This is the API server for the Pelias project.
-It's the service that runs to process user HTTP requests and return results as GeoJSON by querying Elasticsearch.
+It's the service that runs to process user HTTP requests and return results as GeoJSON by querying Elasticsearch and the other Pelias services.

 [![NPM](https://nodei.co/npm/pelias-api.png?downloads=true&stars=true)](https://nodei.co/npm/pelias-api)